Bank 1 vs Bank 2 – Sensor 1 & 2 O2 Sensor Location

 You can find the cylinder number in some different ways.
 On some vehicles, you can find the cylinder number stamped on the crankcase cover.
 If you have ignition cables there are also often numbers on those, but it’s not a recommended method because they can have been replaced/moved to another cylinder before.

 The most secure way is either to look if you can find it on the crankcase cover or find it the cylinder order in your service/repair manual.
 You can also call your authorized dealer and ask them if they have any information about it.

 You could also try to search the internet for it by searching for you engine code + firing order or cylinder order.

-If you are not sure, you can ask us a question for free at Ask A Master Mechanic and we’ll help you out!
+If you are not sure, you can ask us a question for free at our homepage.

 If you have an OBD2 scanner at home, you can make this process a lot easier.
 If you do not have one and want to buy one, you can check out our review of Best OBD2 scanners.